innovation-system/node-bacnet/README.md

 ## 4. <a name='Features'></a>Features

 The BACnet standard defines a wide variety of services as part of it's specification.
-While Node bacnet tries to be as complete as possible, following services are already supported at this point in time:
+While `@bacnet-js/client` tries to be as complete as possible, following services are already supported at this point in time:

 | Service                        |                                      Execute                                      | Handle                                                                        |